linrongbin16/lin.vim/README.md

 # Introduction

-Aim to be out of box, IDE-like editing experience, high performance, light weight and friendly to most users.
+Aim to be out of box, IDE-like editing experience, high performance, light weight, highly compatible behaviour and friendly to most users.

 Focus on and only on editing, no compiling/packaging/debuging.